itamar-mizrahi/asterra-assignment/README.md

 ## Deployment

-The application was deployed using Amplify and can be found on the GitHub repo of the project on the README file.
+The application was deployed using Amplify and can be found on the top of this README file.